Shaileshhariharan03/AIEnabledCarParking_OpenCV/README.md

-Here's a professional and structured README for your AI-enabled car parking system project:

----

 # AI-Enabled Car Parking System Using OpenCV

 An innovative project that leverages computer vision and artificial intelligence to automate and optimize car parking.
 This system uses OpenCV for real-time image processing and object detection, aiming to transform traditional parking management by addressing challenges like limited parking spaces, congestion, and inefficient allocation.